 No matter the size of your company or what product/service you're promoting, email outreach should play a key role in your overall marketing strategy.
-As with anything you do online, such as using social media and peppering your site with SEO keywords, you need an effective strategy so you don't unintentionally turn off potential customers, brand ambassadors and influencers.
+As with anything you do online, such as using social media and peppering your site with SEO keywords, you need an effective strategy, so you don't unintentionally turn off potential customers, brand ambassadors and influencers.

 - Increased traffic: All it takes is one link from an influencer to boost traffic to your site.

-- Better reach: Your content will be exposed to people that aren’t subscribers or following your site who have the potential to be converted and drive growth.
+- Better reach: Your content will be exposed to people that aren’t subscribers or following your site and who have the potential to be converted and drive growth.